Elm – Miss Elson (Year 1)

-With many thanks, Miss Elson (Teacher) Miss McLaughlin (Teaching Assistant) and Ms Bougen
+With many thanks, Miss Elson (Teacher) Miss McLaughlin (Teaching Assistant) and Mrs Bougen (Teaching Assistant)

 Following on from Reception, we will be continuing our P.E lessons

 Please ensure that your child has their P.E kit with them every Friday and could you also ensure that their name is on every item of their kit.
 Please check that your child has PE shoes and that these fit comfortably.
 Many thanks.